yukito-n/bpo_test2/README.md

 docker-compose up
 ```

 The backend will be available on `http://localhost:8080` and the emulator on port `8081`.
+Environment variables like `FIRESTORE_EMULATOR_HOST` are set automatically.
 Use `docker-compose down` to stop all containers.